NoBlanks/Intel-Hackintosh-Modern-Opencore/README.md

 - DRM in Safari and Apple TV+
 - AirDrop
 - Gaming (Seriously don't use this for gaming)
-- Booting versions below 10.12 (working on that right now)
+- Booting versions below 10.12 (not working on that as of right now)

 # Tested macOS versions that works
 - Big Sur (need to have working emulated NVRAM, more notes below)